agarwalmukul/GameUsing-Leap-Pebble/README.md

 The code for logging click events from a Pebble watch can be found at the following link: https://github.com/dshah22/BallGame

-The code in the current repository can be run inside Unity.
+The code in the current repository can be run inside Unity as follows:
+1. Download this repository as a zip.
+2. Extract the zip file to a folder "GameUsing-Leap-Pebble-master".
+3. Go to /GameUsing-Leap-Pebble-master/Assests/_Scenes/.
+4. Open BackupOne.unity.
+5. Play the game.

 Instructions on how to run the code for logging Pebble click events are coming soon.